Hiring insights · May 4, 2026 · 5 min read

 3. They show up on time, dressed for the chair

-Sounds basic, but every single office mentioned it.
-Dental offices run on a schedule and a late arrival cascades into delayed patients, frustrated staff, and lost production.
+Sounds basic, but it comes up again and again.
+Dental offices run on a schedule, and a late arrival cascades into delayed patients, frustrated staff, and lost production.

 PDA hammers professionalism: scrubs day one, no exceptions on punctuality, no "I'll do better next time."